lightningstruckkerbonaut/KerbalKargo/README.md

 Since it's in a beta state, it's likely that lots of stuff is gonna change especially if people end up finding bugs or mistakes which there should hopefully be none of

 Dependencies:
-B9PartSwitch
+B9PartSwitch,
 ModuleManager
+Download instructions: Download it as a zip, it should show up as KerbalKargo-main.zip, open that and there should be KerbalKargo-main.
+Open it and there should be a folder named KerbalKargo, the license and this README.
+All you need is KerbalKargo.
+You can copy it or move it inside your GameData folder in your KSP installation.
+Then just run the game as normal.
+Make sure you have the dependencies installed though.

-Kerbal Kargo is licensed under CC0 which you can find here https://creativecommons.org/publicdomain/zero/1.0/legalcode.en
+Kerbal Kargo is licensed under CC-BY 4.0 which you can find here: https://creativecommons.org/licenses/by/4.0/legalcode.en